 What is Vestibular Rehabilitation?

-Vestibular rehabilitation is used to treat inner ear and brain disorders causing symptoms such as dizziness, imbalance, vertigo and visual disturbances (i.e. difficulty reading or blurriness).
+Vestibular rehabilitation is used to treat inner ear and brain disorders causing symptoms such as dizziness, imbalance, vertigo, and visual disturbances (i.e. difficulty reading or blurriness).
 Some common vestibular disorders include:

-Before your assessment begins, we will ask you fill out a few questionnaires to help guide your assessment and treatment; these will be given to you when you arrive.
+Before your assessment begins, we will ask you to fill out a few questionnaires to help guide your assessment and treatment; these will be given to you when you arrive.

-The vestibular therapist will look at several aspects affected by the vestibular system, including balance, gait and sensitivity to motion.
+The vestibular therapist will look at several aspects affected by the vestibular system, including balance, gait, and sensitivity to motion.
 Eye movements will also be assessed, both in room light and under infrared goggles.

 The assessment typically lasts 45-60 minutes.
 After the assessment, you may find your symptoms temporarily become worse.
 For this reason, we recommend someone comes with you to your first appointment.

 Once the assessment is completed, a customized treatment plan will be designed for you.
 Typically, this includes exercises that you will be expected to do at home.
-It may also include a maneuver used to correct BPPV, if needed.
+It may also include a maneuver used to correct BPPV if needed.